National Main Street Center, Inc., Staff

 Debra Wise, Senior Business Manager

-Debra Wise is the Senior Business Manager for the National Main Street Center.
-Debra brings more than 28 years of experience and expertise in the management of the Center’s financial operations.
+Debra brings more than 30 years of experience and expertise in the management of the Center’s financial operations.
 As the Senior Business Manager Debra manages a full range of administrative, financial and operational duties which include human resources, budgeting, and accounting responsibilities.
 Prior to joining the National Trust, Debra spent ten years employed with the City of New York and attended Baruch College, focusing on business administration.
 Debra joined the National Main Street Center during the Center’s Urban Demonstration Project in 1986.